jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Several saved.
 The evidence talks.

 It works.
 I've seen it work.
 I talk to the people who are alive because of it.
 Germs are small.
 Tiny.
 Carbolic acid kills these germs.
 Infections do not generate spontaneously.
+Clear air does not heal patients sickness.
 The evidence is mounting.
 Hospitals in Germany, in France—they're adopting antisepsis.
-Infection rates drop.
+Death rates are falling.
+Mothers are living.

 Dozens saved.
 Scientific papers are written.
 The evidence talks.